 Evaluations: Yes/no plan Yes/no or …% Yes/no or …%

-Forex traders position themselves for constant improvement and growth when they approach the 7 pillars of Forex trading with a proper process.
+Forex traders position themselves for constant improvement and growth when they approach the 7 pillars of Forex trading with a proper process to have a balanced business approach in forex trading.
 Traders are able to reduce their dependence on external factors and luck and increase their confidence.

 What do you think?
 Are you already implementing something similar?